 At Sorin Boeriu & Associates – Kitchener Dentist Office, we’re committed to helping you live your best life-and this includes having perfect oral health.
 In the event you are looking to make some big changes in the area of your oral health, we’ve got you covered.
 Gum disease, otherwise called periodontal disease, affects huge numbers of persons across the entire world.
 There are several causes of gum disease, but a lot of them start out with dental hygiene.
 Ensuring your dental hygiene is at par with recommended standards is the first step towards encouraging better gum health in 2019.
 We put together some suggestions on simple steps you can take to avoid gum disease in 2019.

-Without Doubt, you’ve bought toothpaste and toothbrushes countless times.
+Without a doubt, you’ve bought toothpaste and toothbrushes countless times.
 More often than not, this is a purchase you have made without much thought.
 We recommend going for toothbrushes that have soft bristles, as these clean your teeth and gums without causing damage.
 When purchasing toothpaste, look out for a CDA seal.
 CDA stands for Canadian Dental Association.
 When a toothpaste has a CDA seal of approval, it means it’s been tested and found to match standards.
 If you are finding it really hard to pick a toothpaste, our dentist can recommend some options for you

 Brush your teeth twice daily for three minutes